 - What are your long-term career goals and how will your involvement with AIR and the AIR Forum benefit you in this journey?

-- A statement (limit 200 words) indicating whether you have other sources funding your participation at the AIR Forum (example: other scholarship/grant).
-Applicants with additional funding sources are still eligible for the Jeff Seybert/National Higher Education Benchmarking Institute Scholarship.
+- A statement (limit: 200 words) indicating whether you have other sources funding your participation at the AIR Forum (example: institutional travel funds or other scholarship/grant).
+Applicants with additional funding sources are still eligible for this award.

-- Letter of Support from your supervisor.
+- Letter of support from your supervisor on institutional letterhead.
 The letter should support your application, and it should indicate how the scholarship will meet larger goals.
-The letter must acknowledge that your participation in the professional development activities will be approved as an "on-the-clock" activity.
+The letter must acknowledge that your participation in the AIR Forum will be approved as an "on-the-clock" activity.

 - Hadley Jolley, Research Analyst, Laramie County Community College (2020)